jmaitrehenry/ga2022/docs/lab-1/README.md

 Then the following will log into Azure, and push the containers.

-During the login, use the registry's admin user's name and password.
+During the login, use the registry's admin user's name and password from the previous step.

 ```bash
 docker login <registry-name>.azurecr.io